Financial-Times/origami/README.md

 </div>
 ```

-The 'alert-inner' message type has almost exactly the same markup, with an optional addition of information, and does not have the option to close the message.
+The 'alert-inner' message type has almost exactly the same markup, with an optional addition of information.
 This message type has been designed to fit within another element on the page.
-It does not hide elements at any viewport.

 ```html
 <div class="o-message o-message--alert-inner o-message--success" data-o-component="o-message">